 You arrive in Trieste on your own.
 Depending on the time of your arrival you have the rest of the day for exploring the city.

-You start cycling downhill to the most northern point of Istrian peninsula where you can visit Savudrija, one of the oldest lighthouses in the Adriatic, built in 1818.
+You start cycling downhill to the Istrian peninsula’s most northern point where you can visit Savudrija, one of the oldest lighthouses in the Adriatic, built-in 1818.
 The trail continues south to Umag, a historical city founded by a Roman nobleman who established it as a summer residence.
-The glamour, magnificence and glare of the past times are still evident today when you pass by the Venetian houses of the old town.
+The glamour, magnificence and glare of the past times are still evident today when you pass by the old town’s Venetian houses.
 On the way back to your accommodation you will enjoy the typical Istrian landscapes of fields covered with vineyards and olive groves.

 The route today takes you along the coastline to the fishing town of Vrsar from where you continue through the magical forest Kontija which will reveal you a panoramic view of the beautiful Lim bay and lead you to the ruins of the medieval town of Dvigrad.
 Passing Kanfanar and the Maklavun hill, an archaeological site dating to the Bronze Age, you finish the day in Rovinj.
 Also called The Little Venice, Rovinj is a traditional Mediterranean seaside resort.

-The route today starts along the coastline towards Pula and takes you through the ornithological reserve Palud, inhabited by 215 different bird species.
-Continuing through Fažana the trip today takes you to the your final destination – the city of Pula, known for its ancient history and magnificent Amphitheatre.
+Today, the route starts along the coastline towards Pula and takes you through the ornithological reserve Palud, inhabited by 215 different bird species.
+Continuing through Fažana the trip today takes you to your final destination – the city of Pula, known for its ancient history and magnificent Amphitheatre.
 You have the rest of the day for enjoying the cultural riches and pleasant atmosphere of the city.